 We aim to provide a high quality music curriculum that engages and inspires a love of music at The Spinney.
 We want our children to develop a life-long love of music and have opportunities to develop their self-confidence, creativity and imagination.
 We offer opportunities for children to develop their talents in all aspects of music including composition, singing and appreciation through the scheme of work from 'Charagna'.
 We want all children to have access to tuned instruments so that they may experience what it is like to play together in a class group, with the hope that this may inspire them if they want to take their learning further.
 As well as having access to glockenspiels and recorders, children at The Spinney have the opportunity to learn to play ukulele as we have a class set available for use (this is not only taught by specialist teachers but also by the staff themselves who have received some training in playing ukulele).
-In order to encourage creativity and to increase opportunities for practice, ukuleles are available to children at break and lunch times to play outside with friends.
-Charanga also allows for children who are musically talented and who play an instrument outside of the school curriculum, to share their skills and perform on their instrument in class with their peers.

 Music and singing also play an important part in the everyday life of our school.
-We hold a singing assembly on Thursday mornings, with a focus on modern music in our repertoire.
+We hold a singing assembly weekly, with a focus on modern music in our repertoire.
 The opportunities for performance to parents are very important as well, with a huge focus on performing high quality singing in our Nativity play at Christmas and the KS2 production in the summer.
 The opportunity to perform on Netherhall's fantastic stage with proper lighting and sound really raises the importance of performance and further encourages high quality performance from the children.

 Children at The Spinney learn a wide variety of musical styles, instruments and skills.
 Each class has a weekly timetabled music lesson which incorporates musical appreciation, singing or instrumental practice and performance and occasionally another skill such as improvisation or composition.
 There are always short rhythm and pitch games included in our lessons which build children's confidence and sense of timing.
 This also means that music lessons are fun and vibrant sessions which the children thoroughly enjoy.